Thomas B. Sheridan

-Thomas B. Sheridan (born December 23, 1929) is American professor of mechanical engineering and Applied Psychology Emeritus at the Massachusetts Institute of Technology.
+Thomas B. Sheridan (born December 23, 1929) is an American professor of mechanical engineering and Applied Psychology Emeritus at the Massachusetts Institute of Technology.
 He is a pioneer of robotics and remote control technology.

 Early life and education

 Sheridan was born Cincinnati, Ohio.
 In 1951, he received his B.S. degree in Mechanical Engineering from Purdue University, a M.S.
 Eng. degree from University of California, Los Angeles in 1954, and a Sc.D. degree from the Massachusetts Institute of Technology (MIT) in 1959.
 He has also received an honorary doctorate from Delft University of Technology in the Netherlands.

 Career

 For most of his professional career he remained at MIT.
 He was assistant Professor of Mechanical Engineering from 1959 to 1964.
 Associate Professor of Mechanical Engineering from 1964 to 1970.
 Professor of Mechanical Engineering from 1970 to 1984.
 Professor of Engineering and Applied Psychology since 1984, and Professor of Aeronautics and Astronautics since 1993.
 In 1995-96 he was Ford Professor.

-He is currently Professor Emeritus in the Departments of Mechanical Engineering and Department of Aeronautics and Astronautics.
+He is currently professor emeritus in the Departments of Mechanical Engineering and Department of Aeronautics and Astronautics.
 He has also served as a visiting professor at University of California, Berkeley, Stanford, Delft University, Kassel University, Germany, and Ben Gurion University, Israel.

 He was co-editor of the MIT Press journal Presence: Teleoperators and Virtual Environments and served on several editorial boards; and was editor of IEEE Transactions on Man-Machine Systems.

-Sheridan chaired the National Research Council’s Committee on Human Factors, and has served on numerous government and industrial advisory committees.
+Sheridan chaired the National Research Council's Committee on Human Factors, and has served on numerous government and industrial advisory committees.
 He is principal of Thomas B. Sheridan and Associates, a consulting firm.
 He was also President of the IEEE Systems, Man, and Cybernetics Society.
 He was President of HFES, and is a member of the National Academy of Engineering.

 Sheridan received their Norbert Wiener and Joseph Wohl awards, the IEEE Centennial Medal (1984) and Third Millennium Medal.
 He is also a Fellow of the Human Factors and Ergonomics Society, recipient of their Paul M. Fitts Award, received the 1997 National Engineering Award of the American Association of Engineering Societies, and the 1997 Rufus Oldenburger Medal of the American Society of Mechanical Engineers.